Happiness comes before success — science proves it. If you feel happy, it’s more likely you’re productive, creative, and enthusiastic.

-While most people spend around 2/3 of their lives at the office, it’s highly important to stay happy at work as the number of failures here is big.
-What is more, work-related stress affects your well-being and health.
+While most people spend around two-thirds of their lives at their workplace, it is crucial to be happy there.
+Also, work-related stress affects your general well-being and health.

-To make the most out of your career, both personal development and a good income, you need to stay happy at work, and here are three actionable ways how to overcome the work depression:
+To make the most out of your career, you need to stay happy at work.
+Here are some actionable ways and an infographic to help you overcome workplace depression.

 2. Look After Yourself

 Remember, it is more than okay to spend time on self-care.
 A self-care regimen arms you to handle the work-life challenges better and helps to achieve professional success.
 Do not be so busy with your work that you leave yourself no time to tend to yourself and ignore your symptoms.

 There might be some rules at work with your appearance.
 No matter what they are, whether or not you need to wear a uniform, do your best to look good with your outfit in the mirror.
 If you like how you look, you feel better.

 However, looking after yourself can give you even more—it increases the level of endorphins which are our body’s natural pain reliever it produces in response to distress or discomfort.
 So, take care of how the person in the mirror appears to you.